Anywhere365 drives the transformation of customer experience with AI, and unveils new identity: AnywhereNow

-AnywhereNow's AI solutions help contact centers deliver exceptional value through enhanced engagement, efficient workforce collaboration, AI-driven insights and a comprehensive omni-channel service.
-AnywhereNow will continue to build on its AI-first strategy, embedding Agentic AI into all phases of customer interaction, leveraging the power of Teams, Azure Communication Services, and the Microsoft ecosystem, as well as considerable integrations including SAP, Salesforce and ServiceNow.
-In addition, AnywhereNow’s Copilot-ready Deepdesk Agent Assist, powered by Azure OpenAI, helps agents decrease call handling times and improves customer experience.

-Will Blench, CEO at AnywhereNow says, "Our vision remains constant: to enable every employee and every customer to be heard, understood and valued.
-Since launching the market’s first contact center solution with native Microsoft Teams integration, we have proven our commitment to service excellence and gained the trust of more than 2000 global enterprises worldwide.”

-“We now stand at the crossroads of three powerful market drivers: Hybrid work, Agentic AI and Cloud Communications, and are focused on helping our customers maximize their commercial advantage of those drivers”.
+“We now stand at the crossroads of three powerful market drivers: Hybrid work, Agentic AI and Cloud Communications, and are focused on helping our customers maximise their commercial advantage of those drivers”.

 Acquisitions and New Innovation